 In conclusion, both counselling and psychotherapy offer effective forms of talk therapy that can help individuals work through difficult thoughts and feelings in order to make positive changes in their life.
 The key difference between the two is that counsellors focus on helping clients address immediate concerns while psychotherapists have a more overarching approach that focuses on identifying patterns of behaviour over time in order to make lasting change.
 If you’re considering either type of service for yourself or somebody else, it’s important to speak with certified counsellors or therapists who specialize in your particular area of need so that you can ensure you get the most effective treatment possible.

-If you are interested in learning more about how either counselling or psychotherapy might be able to help you, please feel free to reach out to either myself or one of the other psychotherapists or counsellors at CARESPACE and we will be happy to help.
+If you are interested in learning more about how either counselling or psychotherapy might be able to help you, please feel free to reach out to either myself or another psychotherapist or counsellor in Waterloo or Kitchener at CARESPACE and we will be happy to help.
 It is easy to either book online or call our reception at (519) 208-2273 and remember the first online appointment is free.